charlottenguyen05/Chatbot-101-Mistral/README.md

 # MERN Stack AI Chatbot

 **This web app is all in French because I want to build an app that dedicated to people who speak French by using the AI made from France**.
-A secure AI chatbot application built with MERN Stack and Mistral Small model (from Mistral AI - France’s powerhouse for cutting-edge open AI models)
+A secure AI chatbot application built with MERN Stack and integrate API from Mistral

+## Features

+- Interactive AI-powered chat interface
+- Voice to text chat
+- Message history storage in database (retrieval and deletion of chat history)
+- Secure authentication system

 ## Pages
 * **Landing page**